solarwinds/appoptics-apm-node/test/docker/mac-os-test-env/README.md

 In the shell in `node_main` type `debug` or `debug <path-to-test-file>` to start tests in debug mode.
 Then go to a Chrome browser window and open `chrome://inspect` to access the debugging tools.
-Breakpoints can be set in Chrome or by adding a line `debugging` in the code.
+Breakpoints can be set in Chrome or by adding a line `debugger` in the code.

 ##Other `./dc.sh` commands
 `./dc.sh config`  shows the whole docker-compose configuration